timbru31/CustomerProductsSearch/README.md

 - Variant B
   - Use Find -> Find Customer by Product

+- You can use the following syntax to perform searches
+  - and --> searches for a user with all the provided products
+  - not --> searches for a user withouht the provided product
+  - you can combine both of them ;)

+## Examples

+- 3play and vassecure
+- 3play and basic not basic_hd

 - Enter the wanted product and hit enter, the window will auto refresh and save automatically